EnTeQuAk/django-orm/README.rst

 Main motivation of this project is to unify what is done to django_postgresql and make it available, as far as is compatible with mysql and sqlite.
 And besides, add things specific to each database.

-The project development will be integrated django-postgresql in it.
+**The future of the project django-postgresql continue on this project.**

 Requirements:
 -------------